erikh/did-toolkit/README.md

 ### Regarding support in general:

+-   Deserialization is coming!
+It's a bit tricky with the DID spec's type switching in many fields of the document (between string, map, set, etc) in a statically typed language.
+Serde can handle it, it just takes additional effort.
 -   Consumption of formats:
     -   JSON-LD support is _not_ planned due to the existing JSON-LD parser implementations requiring non-standard JSON libraries that don't